During hot summer days, we see many runners struggle. There are a few things you could do to ease the pain.

 On hot and humid days you need to drink more than usual to keep your body hydrated.
 You should drink before you get thirsty!
 During and after a run you may struggle to keep up with maintaining your bodily fluids.
 If the volume drops too much, it will cause extra physical stress which demands more time for recovery.
 Especially on longer runs, it’s recommendable to carry water or sports drinks with you.
 A FlipBelt may be very useful as it can easily carry two water bottles without bumping or chafing.
 You could also choose running routes that have water taps along the way.
 After your run: rehydrate again.

 Run Sun Safe.
 Always be aware of the sun’s harmful ultraviolet rays, UVA, and UVB.
 Wear UV protective clothing and accessories, like sunglasses and a cap.
 And don’t forget to apply sweatproof sunscreen.
+Be aware that UV radiation causes thousands of skin cancer cases each year.
+Please check out the Skin Factor Facts & Statistics.

 Just remember: Running on hot summer days, even at a slower pace or lower distance, will strengthen and toughen you up for the Fall when it’s cooler.
 You’ll be fine, as long as you adjust your mindset and expectations of each training, keep yourself well hydrated, and take enough time to recover!